 - The legislation defines two groups of people.

 There is a slightly more demanding obligation based on the presumption that they should have some idea who they have allowed to use their car.

 “Any other person”

 This group of people have information to give which might assist in identifying the other driver.
 In the eyes of the court, everyone has some information to give.

 It is important that if you do not ignore a Notice if you receive one – there is a time limit to respond.
 If you are a company or individual with a vehicle/s that you are responsible for, speak to us about ways of ensuring that you do not fall foul of this legislation.
 We are able to advise you on how to reduce the risk of prosecution.

-For more information on Section 172 Road Traffic Act and Notice of Intended Prosecution, please contact our Motoring, Crime and Regulatory Team on 01279 755777, or speak to Dan Hart, Solicitor in our Motoring, Crime and Regulatory Team.
+For more information on Section 172 Road Traffic Act and Notice of Intended Prosecution, please contact our Motoring Team on 01279 755777 or get in touch with Pete Dodd, Partner in our Motoring Team.